Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 The Redwood Forest Steam Train is a journey through towering redwoods.
 It reaches the top of Bear Mountain and takes you to the point where you get breathtaking views of nature.
 The Santa Cruz Beach Train is perfect for those who want to visit the famous Santa Cruz Beach Boardwalk while enjoying a scenic ride through the forest.

-During my visit, I took the Redwood Forest Steam Train ride, and I think I made the right choice maybe the other one may offer more than this, but it was a very unique experience.
-The sound of the steam engine as it chugged through the redwoods was incredibly nostalgic, and the forest views were just stunning.
-For families visiting during the holiday season, the Candy Cane Train is an absolute must!
+I took the Redwood Forest Steam Train ride during my visit, and I think I made the right choice.
+The other one may offer more than this, but it was a unique experience.
+The sound of the steam engine chugging through the redwoods was incredibly nostalgic, and the forest views were just stunning.
+The Candy Cane Train is a must for families visiting during the holiday season!
 It is a festive ride full of holiday cheer, with children meeting Santa and receiving treats.
-This is one of the best things to do in Santa Cruz California.
+This is one of Santa Cruz, California’s best things to do.

-- Trains run year-round, but schedule may vary
+- Trains run year-round, but the schedule may vary

 - Family-friendly